pneumatic01/pneumatic01/README.md

 - I have studied Computer Sciene, IT and History in sixth form.
 - I enjoy playing games specifically Soulslike games, the Dark Souls franchise are my favourites.

 Im currently learning C++, Unity and C# and a bit of Unreal Engine 5.
-I have some basic experience with LUA from using the ROBLOX engine in the past.
+I have some basic experience with LUA in the past.
 Whenever I make projects ill post them here as soon as possible.
 I enjoy creating my own systems and solving problems through programming and since i enjoy games, that is the reason that drove me to becoming a games programmer.
 Have done some past maths in university from basic algebra to calculus such as differentiation and integration.

 If I had a choice to pick another course to learn, I would have picked electrical engineering as i gained interest recently in the subject and plan to make it a side hobby.